Supernumery Fellow in Clinical Medicine

-Although I am a full time clinician, I have a strong interest in severe haemophilia, and am developing a web-based tool to enhance patient management.
-This project has recently won a local innovation award to support this, and to enable its development and introduction at centres around the country.
+I am also developing a web-based patient management system which uses individualised pharmacokinetic analysis of patients with severe haemophilia to help improve management of this condition.
+This project has won a local innovation award to support this, and I hope to continue its development with the aim of introducing it at centres around the country.

 The use of artificial neural network analysis can improve risk-stratification of patients presenting with suspected deep vein thrombosis.
 Willan J, Katz H and Keeling D. British Journal Haematology.
-Submitted September 2018 – awaiting response
+2019 April;185(2):289-296.

 Reducing the need for diagnostic imaging in cases of suspected deep vein thrombosis.
 Willan J and Keeling D. British Journal of Haematology.
-2018 April 2 [Epub ahead of print]
+2019 Feb;184(4):682-684.

 See a list of Brasenose's Honorary Fellows.